Fambirachimwe/clicknpayMobilePayments/README.md

 1. Node version 0.6.0 and above
 2. NPM (node's package manager, used to install the node library)
-3. Axios (make sure axios is install because it is a dependency)
+3. Axios (make sure axios is installed because it is a dependency)

 ## Example code